udaylunawat/Automatic-License-Plate-Recognition/README.md

     │   │
     │   └── visualization                 <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
-    └── serve                             <- HTTP API for serving predictions using Streamlit ├── Dockerfile                    <- Dockerfile for HTTP API ├── Pipfile                       <- The Pipfile for reproducing the serving environment └── app.py                        <- The entry point of the HTTP API using Streamlit app
+    ├── serve                             <- HTTP API for serving predictions using Streamlit │   ├── Dockerfile                    <- Dockerfile for HTTP API │   ├── Pipfile                       <- The Pipfile for reproducing the serving environment │   └── app.py                        <- The entry point of the HTTP API using Streamlit app │
+    ├── .dockerignore                     <- Docker ignore
+    ├── .gitignore                        <- GitHub's excellent Python .gitignore customized for this project ├── app.yaml                          <- contains configuration that is applied to each container started │                                        for that service
+    ├── config.py                         <- Global configuration variables
+    ├── LICENSE                           <- Your project's license.
+    ├── Makefile                          <- Makefile with commands like `make data` or `make train` ├── README.md                         <- The top-level README for developers using this project.
+    ├── tox.ini                           <- tox file with settings for running tox; see tox.readthedocs.io
+    ├── requirements.txt                  <- The requirements file for reproducing the analysis environment, e.g.
+    │                                        generated with `pip freeze > requirements.txt`
+    └── setup.py                          <- makes project pip installable (pip install -e .) so src can be                                                    imported

 --------